 - The instructor will inform the rider and sidewalker of the correct procedure during the dismount.
-When dismounted, many riders are able to run up the stirrups or help put the horse away. - When finished with the lesson, the sidewalker helps the rider put his helmet away and accompanies the rider back to the bleacher area.
+When dismounted, many riders are able to run up the stirrups. - When finished with the lesson, the sidewalker helps the rider put his helmet away and accompanies the rider back to the bleacher area.